 - i.
 A full-time occupational therapist will have a target caseload of 30 students and a full-time physical therapist will have a target caseload of 22 students, depending upon the severity of the student's disability related needs.
+The District shall make every effort to create a caseload assignment balance that includes both direct service and consultation to allow for a more equitable workload.
 Supervision of COTA or PTA licensed staff will follow state licensure laws. - 1.
 The degree and type of dysfunction of students served - 2.
 Travel required and space availability - 3.
-Number of assessments required as part of the multidisciplinary team c.
+Number of assessments required as part of the multidisciplinary team - 4.
+Amount of time spent providing consultation and in-service training to parents and staff members c.
 School Psychologist

-- 4. Amount of time spent providing consultation and in-service training to parents and staff members - Other required duties include, but not restricted to; designing, fabricating and/or ordering adaptive equipment; parent and community contact; Medicaid or other documentation as required
+Other required duties include, but not restricted to; designing, fabricating and/or ordering adaptive equipment; parent and community contact; Medicaid or other documentation as required

 - i.
 Guidelines to maintain manageable workloads: - Each school psychologist shall be limited in assigned responsibility to not more than three (3) elementary OR two (2) secondary schools maximum based upon the ratio listed below.
-Assignments are determined by overall special education enrollment, assessments, F&R rates and overall building needs. - A reasonable student ratio is one psychologist for every 1,100 students. - School Psychologists will be responsible for their professional assessment areas, and case management of students for eligibility and program placement, except for Motor Team only or CD only service students.
+Assignments are determined by overall special education enrollment, assessments, F&R rates and overall building needs. - A reasonable student ratio is one psychologist for every 1,000 students. - School Psychologists will be responsible for their professional assessment areas, and case management of students for eligibility and program placement, except for Motor Team only or CD only service students.
 They will also be responsible for BAT coordination and other Special Education building coordination duties as agreed upon within the BAT team. - Students who attend alternative settings in the EPS and are reported on the EPS monthly count will also be counted in the student ratio for psychologists. - Each School Psychologist shall be able to flexibly preschedule thirty-five (35) hours of trade time with notice to their supervisor. - The District may offer additional FTE to School Psychologists on a voluntary basis up to 1.4 FTE.